 - Recognize discrimination and harassment

-- Understand the impact of the #metoo movement from current EEOC statistics and case studies
+- Understand the impact of current EEOC statistics and case studies

-- Know what to do f they are a target or witness to harassment
+- Know what to do if they are a target or witness to harassment

 - Act within the boundaries of respectful workplace behaviors